Asynchronous Algorithmic Alignment with Cocycles: Node-centric view on algorithmic alignment

-Equivalently, we could arrive at these equations by extending the action of $M$ on $S$ to an action of $M$ on $S\times A$, as follows.
-Given a pair $(s,a)$ of a state $s$ together with an outgoing argument $a$, we act on the state, while generating a new argument that gets added to the old one: $m\star (s,a) := (m\bigcdot s, a+\delta_m(s))$.
-It is not hard to see that Equation \ref{argumentequation} is exactly the unit and associativity axioms for the operator~$\star$.
+Equivalently, we could arrive at these equations by extending the action of $M$ on $S$ to one of $M$ on $S\times A$, as follows.
+Given a pair $(s,a)$ of a state $s$ together with an outgoing argument $a$, we act on the state, while generating a new argument that gets added to the old one: $m\star (s,a) := (m\bigcdot s, \delta_m(s)+a)$.
+One can show that Equation \ref{argumentequation} is exactly the unit and associativity axioms for the operator~$\star$.